megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-services.md

         toF("kubernetes-services:///?kubernetesClient=#kubernetesClient&operation=listServicesByLabels").
         to("mock:result");

-This operation return a List of Services from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of services from your cluster using a label selector (with key1 and key2, with value value1 and value2)

-# Kubernetes Services Consumer Example
+## Kubernetes Services Consumer Example

     fromF("kubernetes-services://%s?oauthToken=%s&namespace=default&resourceName=test", host, authToken).process(new KubernertesProcessor()).to("mock:result");